PaulMaly/perlite/README.md

 } = $helloWorld;
 ```

-## Widget multiple instantiations
+## Widget multiple instantiation

 Most often widget is a singleton, but in many cases, you need to use multiple widgets with the same declaration, but an isolated state.
-First of all, in its declaration instead of an object, you should use `state` function which should return a new state object.
-Otherwise, `state` will be shared between all widgets with the same declaration.
+First of all, you need to use `state` function, instead of an object, in widget declaration.
+This function should return a new state object, otherwise, `state` will be shared between all widgets with the same declaration.

 ```javascript
 export function state() {